RyanNerd/frak/README.md

 It's certainly possible to simply use [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) directly.

-Frak is an opinionated JavaScript class library that targets a JSON request/response scenario.
+Frak is a class that specifically targets a JSON request/response scenario.
-If you need to deal with XML or some other data format then Frak is **not** a good fit in these situations.
+If you need to deal with XML or some other data format then Frak is probably **not** a good fit in these situations.

-When you call a Frak method such as `get()`, valid JSON is expected in the promise and captured in `then()` otherwise error details will be in the `catch()`.
-Frak is a wrapper around `fetch()` which is similar to `XMLHttpRequest()` and Jquery's `$.Ajax()` -- with the biggest significant difference being that a failed response status (ex: 404 Not Found) doesn't indicate an exception or error.
-You can make Frak behave more like Ajax by setting `throwErrorOnFailedStatus` to true:
+Frak is a wrapper around `fetch()` which is similar to `XMLHttpRequest()` and Jquery's `$.Ajax()` You can make Frak behave more like Ajax by setting `throwErrorOnFailedStatus` to true:

 ```ecmascript 6